Ultimate Guide: How to Make a Sports Highlight Video for Free

 The time it takes you to learn how to use any of these free video editing software programs, plus the time you will spend actually making your own highlight video, should be factored into your decision on whether or not to use a sports video editing service.

 What value do you place on your time?
-Since—as you will soon discover—it’s going to take the beginner a whole lot of time to successfully complete a good sports highlight video project vs. paying a sports video editing service to do it for them.
+Since—as you will soon discover—it will take the beginner a lot of time to complete a successful sports highlight video project vs. paying a sports video editing service to do it for them.

 Awe Video’s Top Three Free Video Editor/Makers